SavNov/MoG/Anna Kidnapped By Troy.md

 Her eyes scanned the room.
 *How did I even get here?*
-When she spots Troy leaning against a desk, her heart jumps.
+When she spots Ray leaning against a desk, her heart jumps.
 Relief flickers in her eyes, and she almost smiles.
-"Troy!
-Good God am I happy to see you!"
+"Ray!
+Good God, am I happy to see you!"
 She said, smiling as she stood up.
-She received radio silence.
+He said nothing.
 She took a step back.
-"Troy?" she called out, hesitant, confused as to why he wasn't answering her.
+"Ray?" she called out, hesitant, confused as to why he wasn't answering her.
 He still didn't respond.

-“Troy… what is this?”
+“Ray… what is this?”
 Her voice wavered slightly, but she forced herself to keep it light, as if she were still talking to the boy she remembers.
 No response.
-"Troy... where am I?"
+"Ray... where am I?"
 She asked, now more direct.

 For a long moment, he says nothing.
 When he finally speaks, there’s a chill to his tone she hasn’t heard before.
 Or, maybe it isn't chill, just...nothing.
 “You’re here because I needed you here.”
 And that was it.
 That was all he said.